MinaProtocol/mina/CONTRIBUTING.md

 find out who they are.

 Maintainers should assign reviewers to pull requests, and tag them with any relevant labels.
-You can skip this step by asking reviewers directly in the #review-requests channel on slack, if you have access.
+If you happen to have access to the development slack, you can skip this step by asking reviewers directly in the #review-requests channel.

 If you are PRing from the main remote, add `ci-build-me` label when you want to run CI.
 If you are PRing from a fork, ask a core contributor to `!ci-build-me` when you're ready for CI to run.
 Note: You will need the `!ci-build-me` comment for each and every run of CI.